artefactual/atom-docs/admin-manual/maintenance/common-atom-queries.rst

    sudo systemctl restart mysql

 The second way of changing the SQL mode is via the separate mysqld configuration file.
-These steps are performed via the unix command-line - if you have already entere the MySQL command prompt, exit now.
+These steps are performed via the UNIX command-line - if you have already entere the MySQL command prompt, exit now.

 As noted above, our installation instructions recommend creating this file